Pajasas/Mobile-Robotics/README.md

 # Task specification

-Locate an image of a house in a picture and draw a pyramid atop of it.
+Locate an image of a "house" in a picture and draw a pyramid atop of it.
 House looks like this:

 ![Sample house](house.png?raw=true "Sample house")